TankerHQ/quickstart-examples/client/web/tutorial/README.md

 ### Device management

-At this point, if you try to log in the same user either in private browsing mode, in any other browser, or in any other device, you will get an error message about a missing event handler.
+At this point, if you try to log in the same user in any other browser, or in any other device, you will get an error message about a missing event handler.

 That is because we did not take care of device management so far.